Countly/countly-sdk-documentation/windows/next.md

     uses the OS-provided CPU id info to generate a hash that is used as an id.
     It should be possible to generate the same id on a reinstall if the CPU stays the same.
-On virtual machines and Windows 10 devices are not guaranteed to be unique and generate the same id and therefore device id conflicts
+On virtual machines and Windows 10 devices are not guaranteed to be unique and generate the same id and therefore device id conflicts.
   </li>
   <li>
     <strong>multipleWindowsFields</strong> - [net35, net40] uses multiple OS-provided
     fields (CPU id, disk serial number, windows serial number, windows username, mac address) to generate a hash that would be used as the device Id.
-This method should regenerate the same id on a reinstall, provided those source fields do not change
+This method should regenerate the same id on a reinstall, provided those source fields do not change.
   </li>
   <li>
     <strong>windowsGUID</strong> - [all platforms] generates a random GUID that